coderschool/react-week1-instaclone/instructions.md

 - https://www.instagram.com/developer/endpoints/likes/
 - https://www.instagram.com/developer/endpoints/comments/
 - Display a modal of all the people who liked a media when clicking likes count.
+- You will need to request an access token with higher scope `scope=likes+comments`.

 ## Bonus 5: Profile page

 - Display a basic profile with a bunch of counts and your profile info
 - Display a modal of all the people who you follow or follow you
+- You will need to request an access token with higher scope `scope=follower_list+relationships`.